canonical/fpgad/daemon/README.md

 #### other properties

-The virtual files cotained within `/sys/class/fpga_manager/fpga*/`, which do not have specific interfaces, can be accessed by using ReadProperty or WriteProperty e.g.
+The virtual files contained within `/sys/class/fpga_manager/fpga*/`, which do not have specific interfaces, can be accessed by using ReadProperty or WriteProperty e.g.

 ```shell